Kim Yoo-jung: Philanthropy

-On June 1, 2015, it has been confirmed that Kim expressed her intention to donate all of her narration fees to Samhyewon, a Child Welfare Center as she is the voice of Jun-hee for MBC's Human Documentary Love "Jin-sil Eomma II - Hwan-hee and Jun-hee's Adolescence", while in 2014 she also made a precious relationship by donating snacks.
-In December 2015, actors Lee Ki-woo, Hong Jong-hyun and Kim have stepped forward to help their neighbors have a warm winter.
-The three donated 5,600 briquettes as well as delivering briquettes directly to Baeksa Village in Junggyebon-dong, Nowon-gu.
-On June 7, 2018, Kim was selected for the Ice Bucket Challenge, but donated ₩2,000,000 to the Ice Bucket Challenge fund and ₩100,000 won to the construction fund of Lou Gehrig Care Hospital instead of taking an ice water shower for health (hypothyroidism) reasons.
+On June 1, 2015, it was confirmed that Kim intended to donate all of her earnings as the voice of Jun-hee for MBC's Human Documentary Love "Jin-sil Eomma II - Hwan-hee and Jun-hee's Adolescence" to Samhyewon, a Child Welfare Center.
+In 2014, she established a relationship with the charity by donating snacks.
+In December 2015, actors Lee Ki-woo, Hong Jong-hyun and Kim stepped forward to help their neighbors have a warm winter.
+The three donated 5,600 briquettes and delivering briquettes directly to Baeksa Village in Junggyebon-dong, Nowon District.
+On June 7, 2018, Kim was selected for the Ice Bucket Challenge again, but instead donated 2 million won to the fund and 100 thousand won to the construction fund of Lou Gehrig Care Hospital, citing health (hypothyroidism) reasons.
 Kim tried to convey her true feelings in a handwritten letter, and exerted a good influence to pay a lot of attention after the construction of the Lou Gehrig Care Hospital.

-In April 2019, Kim made donations to the association to help residents in the affected areas caused by the first-ever large forest fire in Gangwon Province.
-On October 13, Kim made donations at '2019 Pink Run' Seoul Competition – a running festival to improve awareness of breast cancer.
+In April 2019, Kim made donations to help residents in affected areas caused by the first-ever large forest fire in Gangwon Province.
+On October 13, Kim made donations to '2019 Pink Run' Seoul Competition – a running event raising awareness of breast cancer.
 The full participation fee was donated to the Korea Breast Health Foundation, to be used to support breast cancer patients' surgery and breast cancer screening.
-On October 27, ChildFund Korea revealed that Kim has become the 229th patron of the Green Noble Club, which is composed of individuals who have donated a large sum of at least ₩100,000,000 (approximately $88,511).
-Kim, who has become the youngest member to have joined the club, continued to quietly make donations under a different name since her debut, has donated money to help low-income children in need due to COVID-19, and the remainder was used to fund sick children's medical expenses.
+On October 27, ChildFund Korea revealed that Kim has become the 229th patron of the Green Noble Club, which is composed of individuals who have donated a large sum of at least 100 million won (approximately $88,511).
+Kim, who became the youngest member to have joined the club, continued to quietly make donations under a different name since her debut, has donated money to help low-income children in need due to COVID-19, and the remainder was used to fund sick children's medical expenses.

 On October 1, 2021, Kim donated 30 million won to support children at risk of crime victims through the Green Umbrella Children's Foundation.
 This donation was made on the occasion of Kim's birthday.
-It is a meaningful donation to repay the hearts of fans who always send love and support.
-The donation will be used as an emergency subsidy for living expenses, medical expenses and housing expenses so that children at risk of crime victims can recover their health and boast healthy and brightness.
+The donation was used as an emergency subsidy for living expenses, medical expenses and housing expenses so that children at risk of crime victims can recover their health and boast healthy and brightness.